|

 This flaw cannot be eliminated if (a) the masses are kept ignorant (hence

-the importance of free speech,
+the importance of free speech, free study and

-ongoing education) and (b) the infrastructure of
+ongoing education) and (b) the infrastructure of global e-government is

 The greatest challenge for democracy is to make sure the political class